 I do feel guilty that I wasn’t the one to suspect anything wrong with my dog.
-It wasn’t until my vet noticed the way she was standing that we decided to do an xray.
-One xray and we knew – Laika had arthritis.
-My dog had been giving me signs that something was wrong and I missed them.
+It wasn’t until my vet noticed the way she was standing that we decided to do an x-ray.
+And sure enough, with one x-ray we knew — Laika had arthritis.
+My dog had been giving me signs that something was wrong and I missed all of them.

 Have your veterinarian evaluate your dog’s joints at least every year to see what’s going on.
 A lot of these things we can prevent from becoming a big problem if we catch it early enough.
 We can work on strengthening the body and avoid surgery altogether. – James Cook DVM PhD